-In addition, in the cultural studies program, he has participated in an interdisciplinary course, Perspectives on Justice in American Culture, and offered a Core seminar, The American Dream: An Intercultural Perspective.
+In the cultural studies program, he participated in an interdisciplinary course, Perspectives on Justice in American Culture, and offered a Core seminar, The American Dream: An Intercultural Perspective.
 Newhall was the original director of the Multicultural Summer Institute and has served as associate dean of the College, faculty council president, and director of the Core Program.